-The other scary fact (amongst oh so many!) is that a lot of the chemicals that are being used in our bathroom products have not been tested for safety.
-They are not regulated at all.
+The other scary fact (amongst oh so many!) is that a lot of the chemicals that are used in our bathroom products have not been tested for safety.
+They’re not regulated at all.
 I’ve talked about this before, but I want to make sure that it gets repeated as many times as possible.

 I’m very passionate about this area, and everyone that knows me personally can attest to this.
 I want to educate people to help them make better choices every day, that can help them live a longer and happier life.

-With so many issues today, and the number of toxic burdens that we put on ourselves daily, we need to give our bodies the best chance at being healthy and not overloading it with unnecessary endocrine disrupting chemicals, obesogens (aka fat-soluble chemicals), neurotoxins, immunotoxin, developmental toxins, reproductive toxins and teratogens.
+With so many issues today, and the number of toxic burdens that we put on ourselves daily, we need to give our bodies the best chance at being healthy and not overloading them with unnecessary endocrine-disrupting chemicals, obesogens (aka fat-soluble chemicals), neurotoxins, immunotoxin, developmental toxins, reproductive toxins and teratogens.

 The sad thing is that more and more evidence has been surfacing to state that we start the process of pollution to our babies when they are still in the womb.
 With their fragile organs and undeveloped bodies, they are far more at risk to chemical toxicity than one of an adult that has much more detoxification abilities.

 On that note; here are some such ingredients found in everyday skincare products, which may not be banned in all countries at the time that this post has been written.
 Please check all your current cosmetics for these ingredients and keep an eye out for them when you go shopping next.